stefanauwyang/student-enrollment/Readme.md

 ![](misc/Dev-Env-Setup-Lombok.png)

 ## Important guidelines
-1. This application developed using lombok to auto generate setter getter.
-You may need lombok plugin in your editor.
+1. This application developed using lombok for cleaner code (e.g. auto generate setter getter).
+You need lombok plug-in in your editor if not yet installed.
 2. To build and run application: mvn spring-boot:run
 3. To generate documentation run: mvn javadoc:javadoc
 4. Test cases created to cover code align with requirement